bbeat2782/league-eda/README.md

 2. Since all statistics from each game are recorded but we are only interested in gameid, result, side, golddiffat10, and golddiffat15, we only selected these columns.

 3. For result column, entries are either 0 for lose and 1 for win.
-We turned each 0 and 1 to False and True because ~~
+We turned each 0 and 1 to False and True.

 ### Univariate Analysis